Payment Systems

 A payment is the flow of funds from the payer to the payee, usually as compensation for a product or service or to pay off a liability.
 Most personal payments involve the exchange of cash.
 Although money, as coin and currency, has served as the medium of payment for millennia, and continues to serve that purpose in most personal transactions, it is severely limited:

 One step in most payment processes is the transfer of funds from the payer's bank to the payee's bank.
-To facilitate the transference, each bank is assigned a unique routing number (aka routing transit number, ABA number), which is a number assigned by the American Bankers Association to a bank that uniquely identifies it in the same way that a social security number uniquely identifies an individual.
+To facilitate the transfer, each bank is assigned a unique routing number (aka routing transit number, ABA number), a number assigned by the American Bankers Association to a bank that uniquely identifies it like a social security number uniquely identifies an individual.

-With paper checks, the payer's bank routing number and the payer's account number are listed at the bottom of the check in magnetic ink, which allows reliable optical character recognition of the numbers resulting in the automated delivery of the check from the payee's bank to the payer's bank and account for payment.
-Before the payee's bank sends the check to the payer's bank for payment, it stamps its routing number on the back of the check, so that the payer's bank knows where to send the funds.
+With paper checks, the payer's bank routing number and the payer's account number are listed at the bottom of the check in magnetic ink, which allows reliable optical character recognition of the numbers, expediting the delivery of the check from the payee's bank back to the payer's bank to account for payment.
+Before the payee's bank sends the check to the payer's bank, it stamps its routing number on the back of the check, so that the payer's bank knows where to send the funds.

-With electronic funds transfers, all the required information — payer's bank routing number and account number, the payee's bank routing number and account number and the amount of the payment — are contained in the EFT message so that the payment can take place without any human assistance, which is why EFT payments are much cheaper and faster than payments by paper check.
+With electronic funds transfers, all the required information — payer's bank routing number and account number, the payee's bank routing number and account number and the amount of the payment — are contained in the EFT message, so the payment can proceed without any human assistance, so EFT payments are much cheaper and faster than payments by paper check.

 Checks

-Because checks are paper documents, there are more steps in completing a check-based transaction.
-Unlike currency, checks are not money, but are legal instruments instructing the bank to take money out of the check writer's, or the payer's, account and give it to the payee of the check.
+Because checks are paper documents, more steps are needed to complete a check-based transaction.
+Unlike currency, checks are not money but legal instruments instructing the bank to take money out of the check writer's, or the payer's, account and give it to the payee of the check.
+This involves debiting the payer's record at the payer's bank and crediting the payee's record at the payee's bank.
 Only then is the payment final.

 Typically, the payee deposits or cashes the check at her bank.
 At the end of the day, the bank sends the check to a clearinghouse operated by the Federal Reserve or to a private clearinghouse, where both the payer's and payee's banks have accounts.
 The clearinghouse offers clearing and settlement services to its members, the participating banks.
 Clearing is the transfer of the check from the payee's bank to the payer's bank and the transfer of funds from the payer's account to the payee's account, and settlement is the actual adjustment of accounts that reflects the transaction, where the payer's account is debited and the payee's account is credited.
 The clearinghouse credits the account of the payee's bank and debits the account of the payer's bank.
-However, the transaction at this stage is only provisional, since the payer may not have sufficient funds to cover the transaction.
+However, the transaction at this stage is only provisional since the payer may not have sufficient funds to cover the transaction.
 From there, the check is sent to the payer's bank, then the bank debits the payer's account.
-If there are insufficient funds in the account, then the payer's bank returns the check, which follows the reverse order, through the clearinghouse, then back to the payee's bank.
+If the account has insufficient funds, the payer's bank returns the check, following the reverse order, through the clearinghouse, then back to the payee's bank.
 Historically, canceled checks were usually returned to the payer to give the payer a proof of payment.
 Nowadays, banks only provide electronic images of the checks, if the check writer requests it.

 Not every transaction uses a clearinghouse.
 On-us payments are payments where the payer and the payee use the same bank, and also include ATM transactions by a customer using the bank's ATM.